Edmund Calamy (historian): Works

 Calamy's forty-one publications are mainly sermons, but his fame rests on his nonconformist biographies.
 His great hero was Richard Baxter, of whom he wrote three distinct memoirs.

 His first essay was a table of contents to Baxter's Narrative of his life and times, which was sent to the press in 1696; he made some remarks on the work itself and added to it an index, and, reflecting on the usefulness of the book, he saw the expediency of continuing it, as Baxter's history came no further than the year 1684.
 Accordingly, he composed an abridgment of it, with an account of many other ministers who were ejected in 1662 after the Restoration of Charles II; their apology, containing the grounds of their nonconformity and practice as to stated and occasional communion with the Church of England; and a continuation of their history until the year 1691.
 This work was published in 1702.
 The most important chapter (ix.) is that which gives a detailed account of the ministers ejected in 1662; it was afterwards published as a distinct volume.
 He afterwards published a moderate defence of Nonconformity, in three tracts, in answer to some tracts of Benjamin Hoadly.

-In 1713 he published a second edition (2 vols.) of his Abridgment of Baxter's History, in which, among various additions, there is a continuation of the history through the reigns of William and Anne, down to the passing of the Occasional Bill.
+In 1713 he published a second edition (2 vols.) of his Abridgment of Baxter's History, in which, among various additions, there is a continuation of the history through the reigns of William III and Anne, down to the passing of the Occasional Conformity Act 1711.
 At the end of volume 1 is subjoined the reformed liturgy, which was drawn up and presented to the bishops in 1661.
 Volume 2 is an expansion of chapter ix. of the 1702 edition giving greater detail about ministers ejected in 1662.

 In 1718 he wrote a vindication of his grandfather and several other persons against certain reflections cast upon them by Laurence Echard in his History of England.
-In 1719 he published The Church and the Dissenters Compar'd as to Persecution, and in 1727 appeared his Continuation of the Account of the ejected ministers and teachers, a volume which is really a series of emendations of the previously published account.
+In 1719 he published The Church and the Dissenters Compar'd as to Persecution, and 1727 saw his Continuation of the Account of the ejected ministers and teachers, a volume which is really a series of emendations of the previously published account.